jeffreyadams/atlasofliegroups-docs/tutorial/video_2B/blocks.rst

 Again the last row gives the block sizes of the blocks of the split real form of ``E8``.
 There is only one irreducible principal series and 255 reducible ones.
 120 are in the second block and 135 in the other block.

-As an exercise it is interesting to print each one of thos blocks.
+As an exercise it is interesting to print each block.